Isotropic covariance functions on graphs and their edges: Introduction

 \subsection{Summary of main results}

 This section presents our main theorems explicitly, leaving the proofs and precise definitions for later sections.

-Our first contribution is to establish sufficient conditions for a function $C:[0,\infty)\mapsto \Bbb R$ to generate a (strictly) positive definite function of the form $C(d(u,v))$ where $d(u,v)$ is a metric defined over the vertices and edge points of a graph with Euclidean edges $\mathcal G$; then we call $\mathcal G\times\mathcal G\ni (u,v)\mapsto C(d(u,v))\in \Bbb R$ an {\it isotropic covariance function} and $C$ its {\it radial profile}.
-We study two metrics, the {\it geodesic metric}, $d_{G,\mathcal G}$, as defined in Section~\ref{d_G def}, and a new {\it resistance metric}, $d_{R,\mathcal G}$, as developed in Section \ref{d_R def}, which extends the resistance metric on the vertex set---from electrical network theory \citep{KleinRandic:93}---to the continuum of edge points on $\mathcal G$.
+Our first contribution is to establish sufficient conditions for a function $C:[0,\infty)\to \mathbb R$ to generate a (strictly) positive definite function of the form $C(d(u,v))$ where $d(u,v)$ is a metric defined over the vertices and edge points of a graph with Euclidean edges $\mathcal G$; then we call $\mathcal G\times\mathcal G\ni (u,v)\to C(d(u,v))\in \mathbb R$ an {\it isotropic covariance function} and $C$ its {\it radial profile}.
+We study two metrics, the {\it geodesic metric}, $d_{G,\mathcal G}$, as defined in Section~\ref{d_G def}, and a new {\it resistance metric}, $d_{R,\mathcal G}$, as developed in Section \ref{d_R def}, which extends the resistance metric on the vertex set -- from electrical network theory \citep{KleinRandic:93} -- to the continuum of edge points on $\mathcal G$.
 As is apparent from the following two theorems, there are fundamental differences in terms of the generality of valid isotropic covariance functions when measuring distances under the two metrics.

 In Theorem~\ref{main thm: iso cov funs} below, we consider the \textit{1-sum} of two graphs with Euclidean edges $\mathcal G_1$ and $\mathcal G_2$ having only a single point in common, $\mathcal G_1\cap\mathcal G_2=\{x_0\}$.
-This is defined explicitly in Section~\ref{ea: Hilbert space embedding section}, but the concept is easy to visualize as the merging at $x_0$ and the concept easily extends to the case of three or more graphs with Euclidean edges; Figure~\ref{ea: one sum examples} gives two graphical illustrations.
+This is defined explicitly in Section~\ref{ea: Hilbert space embedding section}, but the concept is easy to visualize as the merging of $\mathcal G_1$ and $\mathcal G_2$ at $x_0$ and the concept easily extends to the case of three or more graphs with Euclidean edges; Figure~\ref{ea: one sum examples} gives two graphical illustrations.
+Further, we need to recall the following definition of a completely monotonic function, noting there is a distinction, in the literature, between complete monotonicity on $[0,\infty)$ versus on $(0,\infty)$, the latter being fundamentally related to Bernstein functions and variograms (see \cite{berg2008stieltjes, wells1975embeddings}).